Rock, Paper, Scissors (2012 film)

-Rock, Paper, Scissors (Piedra, papel o tijera) is a 2012 Venezuelan horror drama film directed by Hernán Jabes.
+Rock, Paper, Scissors (Piedra, papel o tijera) is a 2012 Venezuelan thriller drama film directed by Hernán Jabes.
 The film was selected as the Venezuelan entry for the Best Foreign Language Oscar at the 85th Academy Awards, but it did not make it into the final shortlist.
 A Hindi remake, Visfot, was released in 2024, starring Ritesh Deshmukh and Fardeen Khan.

+Plot

+Christian kidnaps Hector's son by mistake, unleashing a chain of delicate events that will be tragic for everyone involved.